silx-kit/silx/doc/source/modules/gui/plot/dev.rst

 It contains:
 :mod:`.backends.BackendBase` defines the API any plot backend should provide in :class:`BackendBase`.
 :mod:`.backends.BackendMatplotlib` implements a `matplotlib <http://matplotlib.org/>`_ backend.
-It uses :mod:`.backends.ModestImage` to provide a faster matplotlib AxesImage class using nearest values.
 The :mod:`.backends.BackendMatplotlib` the provides two classes:

 .. currentmodule:: silx.gui.plot.backends.BackendMatplotlib